dustinpfister/blog_posts/_posts/lodash_padding.md

 ## 2 - Some padding examples using lodash methods

+The padding methods work by just simply giving a string or number that I want to pad with some kind of string pattern, typically a zero or space.
+The only other issue of concern is where the padding should be done.
+Should the padding be done at the beginning, or end of a string, or split between the begging and end?
+Some padding solutions allow for a third option to set this, but with lodash there are three separate padding methods for each of these.

 ### 2.1 - Account number example

+Say you have unformatted account numbers that must be formatted in a way that if the number is less then ten, then zeros must be appended to the beginning of the number to make it ten numbers.
+For this I would want to use the \_.padStart method compared to the others.

 ```js
 let an = 1503345;